JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 ```
 where `kernel!(result, i)` means compute the `i`-th item of the data using function `kernel!`, which is modifying as kernel function cannot return value, but has to put all results to the preallocated array. `i`-th part of the data usually corresponds to one float number (usually `Float32`).
 Here, we can see that SIMT has a scalar notation, we refer to individual numbers inside arrays.

-Each item, `kernel!(i)`, is executed on a single *thread*.
+Each item, `kernel!(result, i)`, is executed on a single *thread*.
 GPU *always* execute 32 threads at once on a single SM.
 This group of 32 threads is called **warp**.
 These 32 threads within warp can very effectively communicate with each other using atomic instructions.
-A user has to group threads into **group**.
-Each group is executed on a single SM, which means that all threads within this group has access to fast SM local memory.
+A user has to group threads into **thread blocks**.
+Each block is executed on a single SM, which means that all threads within this group have access to fast SM local memory.
 All blocks of single job are called **grid**.
 * From the above we can already see that the number of threads has to be multiple of 32 (given by the requirement on warps).
 * Each block can have up to 2048 threads, which are executed on a single SM.
 Large number of threads in a single block is good if
     * those threads needs to access the same memory (for example in Stencil operations), which can be put to the local cache and
-    * each thread reads data from memory (which are no co-allesced) and the SM can run different thread while other is stalling (mostly due to waiting for finishing loading data from memory).
+    * each thread reads data from memory (which are not coalesced) and the SM can run different thread while other is stalling (mostly due to waiting for finishing loading data from memory).
 On the other hand large number of threads per group might stall due to insufficient number of registers and / or other threads being busy.
-* The total number of issued threads  has to be multiple of 32 and of the number of threads per block, hence *there will almost always be threads that does not do anything*.
+* The total number of issued threads  has to be multiple of 32 and of the number of threads per block, hence *there will almost always be threads that does not do anything* (unless the size of the job is aligned with the number of threads spawned.
 * The division of a total number of items to be processed `N` into blocks is therefore part of the problem and it can be specific to a version of GPU.
 * For some operations (e.g. reduction seen below) to get the highest performance, you need to write the same algorithm for three levels of sets of threads  --- warp, groups, and grid.
 This is the price paid for exposed cache levels (we will se an example below on reduction).

 As has been mentioned above, all CUDA cores in one SM are processing the same instruction. therefore if the processed kernel contains conditional statements `if / else` blocks, both blocks will be processed in sequential order as illustrated below,

 ![simt](simt-divergence.png)

 which can significantly decrease the throughput.

-**Latency hiding**
+### Latency hiding
 A thread can stall, because the instruction it depends on has not finished yet, for example due to loading data from memory, which can be very time consuming (recall that unlike SIMD, SIMT can read data from non-coallesced memory location at the price of increased latency).
 Instead of waiting, SM will switch to execute different set of threads, which can be executed.
 This context switch does not incur any overhead, hence it can occur at single instruction granularity.
 It keeps SM busy effective hiding latency of expensive operations.
 ![latency hiding](latency-hiding.jpg)
 [image taken from](https://iq.opengenus.org/key-ideas-that-makes-graphics-processing-unit-gpu-so-fast/)